 Puerto Villamil, Isabela: The menu-of-the-day restaurants can be found on the main dirt road, Antonio Gil.
 They cost $4 to $7 here.

 Puerto Baquerizo Moreno, San Cristobal: You can find complete breakfasts on the malecon.
 It usually includes eggs, toasts, juice, coffee, fruits, butter, and jam at price range of $5 to $8.
-They also offer the Ecuadorian version with a plantain ball and cheese.
+They also offer the Ecuadorian version with a cheese plantain ball.

 The $4 menu-of-the-day breakfasts or lunches can be bought at the market located on 12 de Febrero and Juan Jose Flores.
 In the market you can also find the cheapest fruits, vegetables, and meats for some home cooking.